 Guidelines change based on price changes through the most recent completed year.
 For example, the 2020 poverty guidelines that were issued in January 2020 reflect actual Consumer Price Index changes through the calendar year 2019.

 How does the FPL affect Medicaid and other programs?

 Your program eligibility is usually based on your percentage of the Federal Poverty Level.
 For example, if your family income falls at or below 130% of the Federal Poverty Level, you may qualify for the Supplemental Nutrition Assistance Program (SNAP).

 For example, if the annual FPL were $10,000, (it’s not, we’re just using a round number for simplicity) to qualify for SNAP, you would need to make $13,000 or less to qualify.

 Each state Medicaid program will have slightly different FPL percentage requirements, so be sure to check with your state Medicaid program’s specific regulations.

-Divide your income by the poverty level listed below (according to your household size).
+Divide your income by the 100% poverty level number for 2020 (according to your household size).
 Move the decimal over two places to the right and add a percentage sign.

-Move the decimal, and you are at 159% of the FPL.
+Move the decimal two places, and you are at 153% of the FPL.